-1. Corporate information
+1. Corporate Information

-The financial report of Cyclopharm Limited ("Cyclopharm" or "the Company") for the year ended 31 December 2022 was authorised for issue by a resolution of the Directors as at the date of this report.
+The financial report of Cyclopharm Limited ("Cyclopharm" or "the Company") for the year ended 31 December 2020 was authorised for issue by a resolution of the Directors as at the date of this report.

 Cyclopharm is a Company limited by shares incorporated and domiciled in Australia.
-The shares are publicly traded on the Australian Securities Exchange ("ASX") under the code "CYC".
+The shares are publicly traded on the Australian Securities Exchange (ASX) under the code CYC.

-During the year, the principal continuing activities of the consolidated entity ("the Group") consisted of the manufacture and sale of medical equipment and radiopharmaceuticals, including associated research and development, and installation and distribution of third-party products to the diagnostic imaging sector.
+During the year, the principal continuing activities of the consolidated entity ("the Group") consisted of the manufacture and sale of medical equipment and radiopharmaceuticals, including associated research and development.
+The Group commenced distribution of third party products to the diagnostic imaging sector during the current financial year.

-2. Summary of significant accounting policies
+2. Summary of Significant Accounting Policies